youngseo1108/22HS-IVDA/README.md

 # 22HS-IVDA
 Data wrangling, preprocessing, analysing and visualising for Interactive Visual Data Analytics.
-All rights regarding the task description are reserved for the University of Zurich.
+All rights regarding the task descriptions are reserved for the IVDA group of the University of Zurich.